isberg/fsharp-event-modeling/README.md

 Post the Increment command to counter 1: `curl localhost:8080/counters/1 -d '"Increment"'`

 Get the current state of counter 1: `curl localhost:8080/counters/1`

+### Running the CounterApp sample

+Run `dotnet run --project samples/CounterApp/CounterApp.fsproj` to start the web API, then use the curl commands above to interact with it.